Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 When fillers are NOT the best option

 I need to be honest: fillers have limitations.
 If you have significant facial sagging, excess skin on the neck, or significant tissue droop, hyaluronic acid will not solve your problem.
-In these situations, facelift is the correct indication.
+In these situations, facelift is the correct recommendation.
 Trying to compensate for sagging with excessive filler volume is a common mistake that results in swollen and artificial-looking faces — something I refuse to do to my patients.

 Similarly, for dynamic expression wrinkles — those that appear with movement, such as forehead lines and crow's feet — botulinum toxin (Botox) is the appropriate treatment, not fillers.
 The combination of Botox for dynamic wrinkles and fillers for volume loss is a powerful strategy that I frequently use.